 Joy’s Camp is situated at Joy Adamson’s original campsite in Shaba National Reserve, the place where she released her famous leopard “Penny.
 Joy’s Camp is the perfect choice for discerning guests interested in a glimpse of Kenyan history, as well as those looking for an authentic wildlife experience combined with the comfort of a luxury-tented camp.

-Joy’s Camp is situated in Shaba National Reserve, which is 314kms from Nairobi.
+Joy’s Camp is situated in Shaba National Reserve.
 Shaba National Reserve is a semi desert with a rugged hilly terrain, with great rocky kopjes (small hills) and lots of springs supporting the abundant wildlife.
 The landscape is similar to nearby Samburu with riverine forests, acacias and doum palms.
-Shaba National Reserve was made famous for its association with the world famous conservationists Joy and George Adamson and the film ” Born Free”.

 Shaba National Reserve is enriched with extraordinary wildlife.
 Game drives will incorporate varied wildlife including gravy zebra, the Somali ostrich, generuk, reticulated giraffe, lesser kudu, leopards, plenty of lion and herds of elephants.
 Other activities include bush breakfasts, sundowners and cultural visits.
 The cuisine at Joy’s Camp is traditional Northern Italian food all prepared from the Cheli family cook book.